confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/README.md

     terraform apply --auto-approve
     ```

-The terraform script will take 25-30 minutes to deploy.
+The Terraform script will take 25-30 minutes to deploy.
 When the script completes, be sure to save the Terraform output values to a note.
 We will use these values in later workshop sections.

+**You can move on to the following steps while the resources are deploying.**

+### Create Confluent Cloud Account and API Key

+1. Head over to the [Confluent Cloud signup page](https://confluent.cloud/signup) and sign up for a new account.

+2. Watch your inbox for a confirmation email.
+Once you get the email, follow the link to proceed.

+3. At this point, you will be asked to create a cluster. **You can skip this step, as we will set up all required resources in the workshop.**

+4. Go to the [API keys page](https://confluent.cloud/settings/api-keys).
+You can also navigate to the API keys page by expanding the sidebar menu in the Confluent Cloud Console and selecting API keys.

+5. Click **Add API key**.

+6. Select **My account** for the API key.
+Then, select **Next**

+7. Select **Cloud resource management** as the resource scope for the API key.
+Then, select **Next**.

+8. Give the API Key a name, then select **Next**.

+7. Click **Create API key**.
+Then, **make sure you download the API key on this page.
+If you forget, you'll need to create a new key to download the values.**

 ## Workshop
 > Estimated time: 45 minutes